 You can read about the specific career prospects for each of our Masters programmes on the relevant Masters course page.

-All postgraduate Masters students have an opportunity to gain professional skills as part of the course, including team-working, presentation skills and self-awareness.
+All postgraduate Masters students have an opportunity to gain relevant professional skills as part of the course.
 You can receive coaching in important aspects of job search such as CV writing, interview preparation and effective self-presentation

-You will also benefit from our award-winning Careers Centre and the Business School's worldwide links with business.
+You will also benefit from the University’s Careers Centre and the Business School's links with organisations and business people worldwide.
 Many major companies regularly visit the campus to meet our students, either to talk about specific careers, or as part of the Business School’s speaker programmes.

 Read more about our careers and professional development support.